initialcommit-com/git-sim/CONTRIBUTING.md

 2) [Fork the Git-Sim codebase](https://github.com/initialcommit-com/git-sim/fork)
 so that you have a copy on GitHub that you can clone and work with
 3) Clone the codebase down to your local machine
+4) Checkout and commit new work to the `dev` branch
-4) If you previously installed Git-Sim normally using pip, uninstall it first using:
+5) If you previously installed Git-Sim normally using pip, uninstall it first using:

 ```console
 $ pip uninstall git-sim
 ```

-5) To run the code locally from source, install the development package by running:
+6) To run the code locally from source, install the development package by running:

 ```console
 $ cd path/to/git-sim